zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-templateBlade-advanced.md

 ```

-Once the settings are declared, you need to define them in your view-model too.
+After the settings are declared, they should also be specified in the ViewModel, as in the following example.

 ```typescript